Bayesian inference on group differences in multivariate categorical data: Introduction

 To avoid the above robustness issues, one possibility is to define a test based on a provably flexible representation for the probability mass function of the multivariate categorical data.
-Log-linear models \citep[e.g.][]{agresti2013} represent a popular class of procedures, but are characterized by an explosion in the set of possible interactions when the number of variables increase. \citet{ntzoufras2000}, and \citet{nardi2008} proposed a Bayesian stochastic search and a group-lasso algorithm, respectively, for model selection.
+Log-linear models \citep[e.g.][]{agresti2013} represent a popular class of procedures, but are characterized by an explosion in the set of possible interactions when the number of variables increases.
+Indeed, even in moderate $p$ settings, the number of parameters required to fully characterize the joint probability mass function is massively larger than the sample size $n$, thereby leading to inaccurate inference on group differences in the entire joint probability mass function, and higher--order dependence structures among the categorical variables.
+To explicitly incorporate sparsity in log-linear models, \citet{ntzoufras2000}, and \citet{nardi2008} proposed a Bayesian stochastic search, and a group-lasso algorithm, respectively, for model selection.
 However, when $p$ is moderate to large, these procedures require restrictions for computational tractability, potentially affecting flexibility.
 As a result inference can be a cumbersome task in high-dimensional settings.

-Recent literature avoids pre-specifying the graphical dependence structure in the multivariate categorical data by leveraging tensor factorizations. \citet{dunsonxing2009} proposed a Bayesian nonparametric representation which defines the probability mass function for the multivariate categorical random vector as a mixture of products of multinomial distributions.
-This factorization provides a flexible and computationally tractable representation for the probability mass function of a categorical random vector, and has been recently generalized to incorporate sparsity \citep{Zhou2014}, dynamic patterns \citep{kunihama2013}, classification of univariate outcomes \citep{yang2015}, data imputation \citep{fosdick2016}, and inference in case-control studies with many categorical predictors \citep{zhou2015}.
+In order to address the issues associated with log-linear models, an alternative recent literature avoids pre-specifying graphical parametric structures in the multivariate categorical data, but leverages instead tensor factorizations. \citet{dunsonxing2009} proposed a Bayesian nonparametric representation which defines the probability mass function for the multivariate categorical random vector as a mixture of products of multinomial distributions.
+This factorization induces a provably flexible statistical model, which incorporates dimensionality reduction, and borrows information between the cell probabilities in sparse tables to provide efficient inference on the entire joint probability mass function.
+Notable recent generalizations of the model proposed by \citet{dunsonxing2009} incorporate additional sparsity \citep{Zhou2014}, dynamic patterns \citep{kunihama2013}, classification of univariate outcomes \citep{yang2015}, data imputation \citep{fosdick2016, mur2016}, and inference in case-control studies with several categorical predictors \citep{zhou2015}.
 Refer to \cite{john2014} for a theoretical justification, and connections with log-linear models.